 The Homes For Heroes Foundation was developed in response to the growing number of military veterans who are facing crisis as they return to civilian life and find themselves on the path to homelessness.

-As veterans are recommended into the village, the team meets with each individual to prepare a detailed needs analysis and define a program to best serve each individual tenant.
+As Veterans are referred to a Veterans village, the team meets with each individual to prepare a detailed needs analysis and define a program to best serve each individual tenant.

 Intake Process – The intake process defines the eligibility of the applicant and defines the next steps in creating a successful reintegration.

 Individual Treatments – The needs analysis also determines what types of treatment programs are required (if any) for the applicant.
 This information is passed on to the case worker assigned to the Veteran tenant.

 Case Manager Assignment

-Once a candidate has been verified, a Case Manager is assigned to each veteran by Veterans Affairs Canada.
-When a veteran in the program needs specific supports such as financial advice, mental health counselling, addictions recovery, or family reintegration, an individualized service plan will be developed.
+Once a candidate has been verified to have served, a Case Manager is assigned to each Veteran by Veterans Affairs Canada to work in partnership with our on-site social workers.
+When a Veteran in the program needs specific supports such as financial advice, mental health counselling, addictions recovery, or family reintegration, an individualized service plan will be developed.

 Case managers are assigned with: